Events Calendar

 Introduction

 Digital preservation has emerged in recent years as a community of practice and body of expertise to address the challenge of long term access to ‘born vulnerable’ digital materials.
 It provides a framework to deliver the series of actions necessary to ensure continued access to digital materials beyond the limits of media degradation, technical obsolescence and organizational change.
 With roots in research data management, the digital preservation community has grown rapidly, with standards and acknowledged models of good practice.
-These have been adopted across a wide and diverse range of contexts including museums, records offices, libraries, archives and in all manner or contexts where content creation or digital asset management interact with digital materials of lasting value.
+These have been adopted across a wide and diverse range of contexts including museums, records offices, libraries, archives and in all manner of contexts where content creation or digital asset management interacts with digital materials of lasting value.
 However this diversity creates risks of miscommunication and misunderstanding, where similar but subtly different requirements create confusion or tension.

 • Have a shared understanding of core skills in digital preservation